huggingface/datasets/datasets/told-br/README.md

 ### Curation Rationale

-Despite being the 5th most spoken language in the world, and Twitter having Brazilian as their 4th country with most unique users, Brazilian Portuguese was underrepresented in the hate-speech detection task.
-Only two other datasets were available, one of them being European Portuguese, and the other, Offcombr, with a very small sample size (1250).
-Also, none of them had multiple annotators per instance and finally, this work proposes a plural and diverse group of annotators carefully selected to avoid inserting bias into the annotation.
+Despite Portuguese being the 5th most spoken language in the world and Brazil being the 4th country with most unique users, Brazilian Portuguese was underrepresented in the hate-speech detection task.
+Only two other datasets were available, one of them being European Portuguese.
+ToLD-Br is 4x bigger than both these datasets combined.
+Also, none of them had multiple annotators per instance.
+Also, this work proposes a plural and diverse group of annotators carefully selected to avoid inserting bias into the annotation.

 ### Source Data